Nissanka Malla: Ancestry and family

 Nissanka Malla's year of birth is 1157 or 1158.
 He was the son of Queen Parvati and King Jayagopa.
 This is mentioned in a rock inscription made by Nissanka Malla at Galpota.
 This inscription describes Jayagopa as being the reigning king of Sinhapura.
 Nissanka Malla had two wives named Kalinga Subadradevi and Gangavamsa Kalyanamahadevi.
 He was also a son-in-law or nephew of Parākramabāhu I.

 Location of Sinhapura

 According to Indian historians (as of September 2022) the names of Nissanka Malla's parents, Jayagopa and Parvati Devi, are not mentioned in Indian history.
-Some scholars have proposed Sumatra and Jaffna peninsula as the location of Kalinga and Sinhapura related, to Nissanka Malla's However, there are ample evidence in his inscriptions that Kalinga and Sinhapura were actually in Sri Lanka.
+Some scholars have proposed Sumatra and Jaffna Peninsula as the location of Kalinga and Sinhapura.

 Reign

 Nissanka Malla came to Polonnaruwa under the invitation of Vijayabâhu II, who succeeded Parākramabāhu the Great, and was appointed as Vijayabâhu's Aepa (ඈපා/ duke/ sub-king).
 Vijayabâhu was killed by Mahinda VI of the Kalinga Dynasty.
 Mahinda VI reigned for only five days before Nissanka Malla killed him and assumed the throne himself in 1187.

 By claiming to be descended from Vijaya, the first king of Lanka, Nissanka Malla justified his right to the throne.
 He secured his position further by declaring that the ruler of Sri Lanka should adhere to Buddhism.
 His rock inscription at Galpotha describes this, saying that "non-Buddhists should not be placed in power in Sri Lanka to which the Kalinga dynasty was the rightful heir".

 He is also known as Kirti Nissanka and is referred to in some records as Kalinga Lankesvara.
 His rock inscriptions refer to him in names such as "Fountain of renown", "Protector of the Earth" and "Lamp by which the whole world was illuminated".